rule

 Vibhāvarī S'esha

-(13) It has only one wheel [a solar year] with twelve spokes [the months], six segments [the seasons] and three pieces to its hub [the four month-periods], which in its entirety is known as a tropical year [samvatsara]; its axle is fixed on the top of Meru with Mānasottara at the other end.
-The wheel of the chariot of the sun is fixed there rotating on the mountain range of Mānasottara like a wheel of an oil-pressing machine.
-(14) To that axle with its fixed base there is a second one which, like with the axle of an oilpressing machine, measures one quarter of it.
-By its upper portion it is fixed to Dhruvaloka [the center of the stars].
+(13) This vehicle has only one wheel with twelve spokes [the months], six segments [the seasons] and three pieces to its hub [four month periods], that in its entirety is known as a solar year [a samvatsara].
+Its axle is fixed on the top of Meru with Mānasottara at the other end.
+The wheel of the chariot of the sun being fixed there rotates to the mountain range of Mānasottara like a wheel of an oil press machine.
+(14) Fixed to the base of that axle there is a second one that, like with the axle of an oil press machine, measures a quarter of its length.
+Its upper portion is fixed to Dhruvaloka [the center of the stars].

 next